Creation / Editing / Deletion

 On the Permissions tab, use the Unused Permissions (left) and Assigned Permissions (right) columns to create the role you need.

 Click on the arrow icons to add or remove permissions respectively.
-Permissions with the Globe icon in front of them can only be assigned to a role if it is set to the Global scope.
+Permissions with the Globe icon in front of them can only be assigned to a role if it is set to the Global scope (and will be grayed out if applied to a none Global scope).

 Always be sure to Save your changes to make sure they are committed.